Mavis Beacon Teaches Typing: Documentary

 In 2024, a documentary titled Seeking Mavis Beacon premiered at the Sundance Film Festival, which investigates the origin of Mavis Beacon.
 The creators of the film discovered that the image of a corporate-attired Black woman on the software packaging was not of someone named Mavis Beacon, but rather a Haitian model named Renee L'Esperance.
 She was paid $500 for posing for the marketing photo, wasn't involved in the development or the sales of the software, and did not share in any of the presumably significant profits generated by the product.
 L'Esperance herself neither appears in nor is directly quoted in the documentary.

 Gameplay

 Users can find themselves racing a virtual car by accurately typing words that appear on the screen.
 The program also includes typing drills that present users with passages of text to type out, which provides a comprehensive overview of their progress.
 Successful completion of lessons and tests can result in the achievement of certificates.

 Reception

 The New York Times technology writer Peter Lewis noted its potential to improve typing skills in 1987.
 Compute! magazine's review in 1989 supports the Dvorak Simplified Keyboard.

 Amiga Formats Paul Tyrrell praised its user-friendly design.
 Nick Veitch of CU Amiga noted that the program was more interesting than traditional educational packages.
 Mavis Beacon Teaches Typing Version 5 was described as a "well-polished program" by Superkids.
+AllGame reviewed Deluxe Version 11 and gave it a rating of 3.5 out of 5.
+They wrote that it "provides fun and challenge for typists of all abilities".